When it comes to finding romance overseas, there’s no denying that dating in Paris is something many travelers hope to experience.

 Yes but I have tragically found this not to be the antidote to the contradictions of dating in Paris: having had dating mishaps with brash Brits, slippery Scots, mischievous Mexicans, coldhearted Canadians and cheapskate Catalans.
 Their nationality didn’t designate them with these titles, these types can be found across the globe.
 Sadly, I may have just had a knack for attracting them.
 The good natured expats definitely outweigh this lecherous list, but they might have a different set of complications: they might not be stationed in your city for long or they might have their eyes set on meeting a lovely local instead.

-What prompted you to write a book and share your experiences with dating in Paris?
+What prompted you to write a book about your experiences dating in Paris?

 My experiences were so crazy that my initial motivation was to share them with other women.
 I think it’s common for women to regret some of our actions when we get caught of up in romantic moments.
 Instead of dwelling on them too much, we need to learn from them (not always easy to do!).
 It’s an odd, transitional time for women – especially when it comes to dating.
 The ‘rules’ are changing and it isn’t always easy to make romantic decisions.
 Add cultural differences into the mix and this makes it even more challenging!